ssiccha/ideas/diss-ideas/CD.md

+# Cartesian Decompositions
+- bijection between CDs and direct factorization of perm groups?
+- Is there a bijection between CDs respected by a group in PA and block systems (BS) respected by its counterpart in imprimitive action?
+- Orthogonal embedding => rename to ordered cartesian decomposition
+- algorithm to compute CDs?

+# Which algorithms could be implemented with my code?
+## definitely possible
+- given primitive PA type group.
+Find generators of a "top group"

+## maybe possible
+- given primitive PA type groups. make it easier to decide isomorphy and permutation isomorphy?
+- Have constructive algorithms to do Cheryl and Csaba's theory with explicit examples?
+Would this be helpful?
+Or is it sufficient for them to only look at "standard" examples?
+- normalizers of imprimitive groups: leverage chapter 3 in cheryl and csaba's book?
+In which cases can we associate a block system to a transitive minimal normal subgroup?
+Can compute all block systems.
+Can I connect the block systems to cartesian decompositions?
+Cartesian decompositions correspond to minimal normal subgroups, right?
+Maybe that the normalizer can map two cartesian decompositions to each other is equivalent to conjugating the two minimal normal subgroups.
+Would this be helpful?
+See Praeger and Schneider,
+  p.
+6

 ## CD + Randomised alg to compute socle of primitive groups (Seb.
 K.s B Thesis)
 - If _n = d ^ l_, then orbits of MNSGs of socle must have length d!
   When generating elements of soc G with territory size 1 we can get